davebraze/david-braze/content/post/randomistas/index.md

 in particular.
 It is about randomized trials in general, and that is one of its strengths.

-The book gives specific examples how randomized controlled trials reveal the difference between what works and what doesn't in medicine, social policy, education, and many other areas.
-The results have sometimes been surprising, and an important point that Leigh makes is that intuitions (even the intuitions of experts!) about what should work are often wrong.
+Leigh gives specific examples how randomized controlled trials reveal the difference between what works and what doesn't in medicine, social policy, education, and many other areas.
+The results have sometimes been surprising, and an important point that Leigh makes is that intuitions (even the intuitions of experts!) about what *might* work are often wrong.
 Randomized trials let us clearly see whether benefits of a program are real, or just wishful thinking.

 I recommend this book for anyone interested in learning more about what evidence looks like in relation to evidence-based education, and